Sanctuary Within

 At the heart of this project is a first-time collaboration led by Réunionese artistic director, researcher and multidisciplinary artist Dr Muriel Hillion Toulcanon, her band Salama and special guest, Kaloune.
 A gifted songwriter, singer, and dancer, Muriel brings a deep-rooted knowledge of maloya — both as a cultural tradition and as a living, evolving practice.
 Her movement work and creative direction are grounded in rhythm and storytelling giving the piece its emotional depth and magnetic energy.
 Poet and musician Kaloune brings her vibrant, contemporary voice, tracing Afro-descendant histories and ancestral memory.
 Together with fifteen dancers and musicians, they forge a new space for maloya — where music is both alive, healing and resistance.

-The project unfolds across two distinct live events: a family-friendly performance at Goolugatup, and a 6-hour immersive experience rooted in the tradition of servis kabaré — a gathering of dance, food and music at the Manjaree Precinct.
+The project unfolds across two distinct live events: a family-friendly performance at Goolugatup, and a 6-hour immersive experience, inspired by the form of servis kabaré, — a gathering of dance, food and music at the Manjaree Precinct.
 Both invite you to gather, witness and move to the heartbeat of something ancient, urgent and alive.

 Date, Time and Location